 Read the full review: Dell XPS 15 2-in-1

-We already loved the 13-inch Surface Book, so when we first heard that a 15-inch Surface Book 2 was on the way, our expectations shot into the sky.
-Microsoft’s second 2-in-1 laptop isn’t perfect, but it’s an impressive device held back by a handful of concessions.
-First, the Surface Book 2 features a cutting-edge 8th-generation Intel processor and Nvidia 10-series graphics for gamers and creative types alike.
+The original Surface Book was great enough, so when we first heard that a 15-inch Surface Book 2 was on the way, our expectations went sky-high.
+Microsoft’s second 2-in-1 laptop isn’t perfect, but it’s still an impressive device.
+This 2-in-1 laptop isn’t just gorgeous, but it’s packed with 8th-generation Intel processors and Nvidia 10-series graphics for gamers and creative types alike.
 When you take that power and pair it with its nifty convertibility – it’s easy to see why it’s a winner.

 Read the full review: Microsoft Surface Book 2 (13-inch)